 3 reasons to learn to play jazz piano in new keys

-How many of you tend to stick to your favourite keys?
+How many of you tend to stick to your favourite keys when you play jazz piano?

 - Brass players prefer to play in the flat (b) keys such as Bb and Eb.
 You may be comfortable playing a 12 bar blues in F, but can you do this same in say, Db?
 Try it, just a basic 3-blues in Db.